King County, Washington: Government

-The King County Executive heads the county's executive branch; the position has been held by Shannon Braddock since 2025.
+The King County Executive heads the county's executive branch; the position has been held by Girmay Zahilay since 2025.
 The King County Prosecuting Attorney (Leesa Manion since 2023), Elections Director, and the King County Assessor are elected executive positions.
 The King County Sheriff is appointed by the county executive and approved by the county council.
 It was previously an elected position from 1996 until 2020 and has been held by Patti Cole-Tindall since 2022.
 Judicial power is vested in the King County Superior Court and the King County District Court.
 Seattle houses the King County Courthouse.

 The county government manages elections, records, licensing, parks, wastewater treatment, and public health, among other duties.
 It also handles the criminal legal and incarceration system for all cities and unincorporated areas within King County.
 It has a sheriff's department that also provides basic policing to unincorporated areas.
 The Department of Local Services, established in 2019, serves as the local government for populated unincorporated areas.

 King County is part of four congressional districts that each elect a member of the United States House of Representatives; the boundaries are redrawn every 10 years based on the results of the decennial census.
 The 1st district comprises the Eastside cities north of Bellevue; the 7th district includes northern Seattle, West Seattle, Burien, Normandy Park, and Vashon Island; the 8th district includes areas east of Lake Sammamish and the immediate Green River Valley; and the 9th district comprises the southern areas of the county from Federal Way to Seattle, Mercer Island, and part of Bellevue.
 In the state legislature, the county has 17 districts that each elect two House members and one senator.
 The majority of state legislators from King County are Democrats; only four House members and two senators are from the Republican Party.

 The people of King County voted on September 5, 1911, to create a Port District.
 King County's Port of Seattle was established as the first Port District in Washington State.
 The Port of Seattle is King County's only Port District.
 It is governed by five Port Commissioners, who are elected countywide and serve four-year terms.
 The Port of Seattle owns and operates many properties on behalf of King County's citizens, including Sea-Tac International Airport; many seaport facilities around Elliott Bay, including its original property, publicly owned Fishermen's Terminal, home to the North Pacific fishing fleet and the largest homeport for fishermen in the U.S. West Coast; four container ship terminals; two cruise ship terminals; the largest grain export terminal in the U.S. Pacific Northwest; three public marinas; 22 public parks; and nearly 5,000 acres of industrial lands in the Ballard-Interbay and Lower Duwamish industrial centers.